Children with disabilities

 Support for children with disabilities is available from a range of services:

 The Council's Children's Disability service is based at 3 Knowsley Place, Duke Street, Bury and provides an assessment and care management service for children who have a permanent and substantial disability or a life-limiting illness.

-Information relating to the following areas can be found in the Bury Directory below:
+Information relating to the following areas can be found in the Bury Directory and link below:

 - Short breaks and read more information on this short breaks page

 - have one or more of the following

 - a permanent and substantial disability which may be physical, learning, sensory, communication and/or Autistic Spectrum Disorder

 - a chronic life limiting illness, i.e. child's physical health serious and deteriorating